Electromagnetic Radiation

 When two waves meet, they combine to form a new wave pattern.
 This phenomenon is called interference.
 The result depends on how the waves align when they overlap.

-Constructive interference occurs when waves are in phase—their crests align with crests and troughs align with troughs.
+Constructive interference occurs when waves are in phase: crests align with crests and troughs align with troughs.
 The waves reinforce each other, producing a combined wave with larger amplitude.
-If two identical waves meet perfectly in phase, the resulting amplitude doubles.

-Destructive interference occurs when waves are out of phase—the crest of one wave aligns with the trough of another.
+Destructive interference occurs when waves are out of phase: the crest of one wave aligns with the trough of another.
 The waves cancel each other, producing a combined wave with smaller amplitude.
-If two identical waves meet perfectly out of phase (shifted by half a wavelength), they cancel completely and the amplitude becomes zero.
+In the extreme case, two identical waves perfectly in phase double in amplitude, while the same waves shifted by half a wavelength cancel completely to zero.

 Wave interference: constructive interference (waves in phase, amplitudes add to 2A) and destructive interference (waves out of phase, amplitudes cancel to zero) Wave interference: constructive interference (waves in phase, amplitudes add to 2A) and destructive interference (waves out of phase, amplitudes cancel to zero)